Skip to main content

 Her book, Elite Women and the Agricultural Landscape, 1700–1830 (Routledge, 2017), won the Joan Thirsk Memorial Prize and Women’s History Network Book Prize.
 She is co-editor of Women and the Land, 1500-1900 (Boydell & Brewer, 2019), Remembering Protest in Britain since 1500 (Palgrave, 2018) and Hull: Culture, History, Place (Liverpool University Press, 2017).
 She is a fellow of the Royal Geographical Society, Royal Historical Society and Higher Education Academy, and was 2018-2019 President of the British Science Association’s Geography Section.

-She also served as Director of the University of Hull's Doctoral College 2020-2023.
+She has served in a range of university leadership roles, including as Director of the University of Hull's Doctoral College (2020-2023) and Director of the University's Energy and Environment Institute (2022-2024).

 Scopus Author ID 35730253800